-When it comes to the weight, the difference is considerable.
-The 509t is more than 1 ounce heavier than the 508t.
-Now, shooters don’t prefer adding too much weight to a handgun.
-So, an optic with lesser weight has an advantage.
+When it comes to the weight, the difference is not considerable.
+The 508t is more than 0.28 ounces heavier than the 509t.

-The clear winner in this category is the 508t because it is less in weight and height than the 509t.
+The winner in this category is the 508t because it is less in height than the 509t.

 Both the optics have Holosun’s remarkable Multiple Reticle System; this system gives the shooter 3 reticle options.
 The first one is a 2 moa dot.
 The 2 moa dot is great for precise shooting at longer ranges.
 It is what most advanced shooters would pick.

 The second reticle option these red dots have is a 32 moa circle.
 This circle option is great for up-close shooting.
 Like in a defensive situation where the target is in front of you, you need speed and not precision; the circle reticle option allows you to pick up the dot quickly.

 The third reticle option is the combination of both.
 This option also gives faster target acquisition.